NGnius/PowerTools/README.md

 Steam Deck power tweaks for power users.

-This is generated from the template plugin for the [SteamOS Plugin Loader](https://github.com/SteamDeckHomebrew/PluginLoader).
+This is generated from the template plugin for the [Decky Plugin Loader](https://github.com/SteamDeckHomebrew/decky-loader).
 You will need that installed for this plugin to work.

 ## What does it do?